 Children should speak when:

-- In times of danger.
 Talking in times of danger could mean two things: whether to get someone in trouble or to get someone out of trouble.
-Teach children that crucial situations that are life-threatening or injurious top them and to others around them cal for speaking out.
-Let children communicate dangerous situations quickly and accurately
+Teach children that crucial situations that are life-threatening or injurious to them and to others around them call for speaking out.
+Let children communicate dangerous situations quickly and accurately.

-- They want something.
 There is nothing wrong with expressing what they want.
-This could save the parents from a lot of guess work.
+This could save the parents from a lot of guesswork.
 This could also prevent instances of misunderstanding and feud.

 Words have always been a powerful medium of communication.
 Using words at the right time and the right place for the right person would develop a sensitive, respectful and courteous child.